Ahmed-Ashraf-Marzouk/titanic-kaggle/README.md

    - It populates the 'PassengerId' column with the values from the 'PassengerId' column of `df_test` and the 'Survived' column with the predicted values from `predictions`.
    - The `output` DataFrame is then saved to a CSV file named 'submission.csv' using the `to_csv` function with `index=False` to exclude the index column.

-5. Completion Message:
-   - Finally, the code prints "

-done" to indicate that the process is complete.

 ## Prerequisites

 To run this code, make sure you have the following installed: